chrisglein/chrisglein.github.io/rum-runner/rules.md

 - If a card has 🟡 on it, those coins remain on it while the raid effect is resolved.
 If a card is raided from the deck or the hand, it will naturally have zero 🟡 on it.
 - Hazard 🌊 cards have costs that may occur during a raid, but these are not the same as "raid text" on investment 🍾 cards.
 When raided hazard cards will simply be trashed with no additional effects.
+- Raid text is read from the pirate's perspective, and any choices are made by the pirate.
 - If the raid text says to score the card, remove it from play (return any 🟡 on it to the bank) and add it to the pirate's score pile.
 If there are 4 total cards in the pirates's score pile, they win the game.

 <table>